overpowering hard sunlight with flash

 For our lighting here I used a softbox on a monopod, with a slaved speedlight attached.
 The Slave flash was triggered by an on-camera flash set to Master.
 I disabled the output from the Master slave so it didn’t add anything to the final exposure.
 It was there just to communicate the camera’s instructions to the Slave flash.

 The key in overpowering hard sunlight, is to under-expose our available light to some extent, and then use flash to make up for the slack.
-In this case we could get away with a softbox held closely to our model, but in these examples, I used:
+In this case we could get away with a softbox held closely to our model, but with these other shoots, I used different lighting setups:

-- a powerful on-location flash setup to overpower the sun,
+- a powerful on-location flash setup to overpower the sun (models: Sarah & Mark)

-- use bare flash, ie, use your speedlight off camera, and without modifiers.
+- use bare flash, ie, use your speedlight off camera, and without modifiers (model: Lea Liu)